 - the final version of your paper (PDF file)

-Submit the paper over email to firstname.lastname@example.org.
-The submission should contain the above two files only.
+Submit the paper over email to email@example.com and firstname.lastname@example.org.
+The submission should contain the above three files only.

 Assignments over the word/page limit will receive a penalty of 10% or only be graded up to the word/page limit, at the discretion of the instructor.